 E. In Christ we can be like Adam before the fall if we exercise SELF control, practice

 godliness, seek first His Kingdom.

-1. Then we will fulfill our God-planned destiny.
+Then we will fulfill our God-planned destiny living as the very sons of God bearing is each of us His own image and likeness – His divine character and nature – 2 Peter 1:4.

+This is why God has given us His Word which contains His promises and guidelines for living.

 VI.
 FAMILY